Matta-Labs/matta_ai_takehome/task.md

 Produce a brief report on your method and key pipeline design decisions - max 2 pages with maximum 500 words (no limit on photos / diagrams within those 2 pages).

 ## Submission:
-Email your report as a `total_count_<your estimated count here>.png` file.
+Email your report as a `total_count_<your estimated count here>.png` file, and a link to your repo.

-Create a branch with your code under `attempt_<your name here>`

-High quality submissions will be followed up with a 30 minute review interview.
+We will follow up high quality submissions with a 30 minute discussion interview.

 ## Rules:
 There are no hard rules.
 You can use AI to help you code, do the end to end task yourself, or otherwise use any method for any part of this.